smhatre59/smhatre59/README.md

 ### Hi there 👋
 I am Saurabh.
-I'm a programmer who loves working in frontend development and have worked as a software developer since 2015.
+Currently I am working at [Crowdfire](https://www.crowdfireapp.com/) as frontend developer and have worked as a software developer since 2015
 I also like writing technical articles, create opensource projects, teaching students and help other developers in any way I possibly can.
 In my spare time I practice Guitar tunes of mostly romantic songs, recently started started practicing tunes on piano and like to play videogames on PC a lot🎮.